Simon Charlton: Club career

 Charlton was born in Huddersfield and began his career at his home-town club Huddersfield Town where he played over a hundred games for the Terriers before moving to Premiership club Southampton for £250,000 in 1993.

+Making his Southampton debut in the opening game of 1993-94, Charlton made the left-back spot his own, succeeding Micky Adams, for the second half of that season.
+He would survive four managers, always being good for 20 to 30 League games a season.
+It wasn't until Dave Jones took over as manager that back problems contributed to him falling out of favour.

 From Southampton he was initially loaned to Birmingham City, before making his move permanent in 1998.
 In May 2000, Charlton was released by Birmingham before signing for Bolton Wanderers, where he was chosen Player of the Year for the 2001–02 season, and subsequently moved to Norwich City in July 2004.

 At the end of the 2005–06 season, Charlton was released by Norwich City.
 He left the club under something of a cloud, stating his belief that manager Nigel Worthington had made a scapegoat and an easy target out of him.

 He signed a one-year deal with Oldham Athletic in August 2006.
 On his first appearance he conceded a penalty, which was saved, and provided the cross for the only goal of the game.
 He scored once for Oldham, scoring a goal from his own half in a 4–1 win over Gillingham.
 After his contract at Oldham expired in May 2007, he retired as a player and returned to Norwich City as a youth coach.